Transfer to/from - London Heathrow airport (LHR)

 Other destinations

-Other important routes are operated by Megabus, RailAir and The Airline.
+Other major routes are operated by Megabus, RailAir, The Airline and Flixbus.

 Stops

-Terminals 2 and 3: coaches depart from the Central Bus Station, which is only a 5-minute walk from the terminals via the elevators, escalators and travelators.
+Terminals 2 and 3: Buses depart from the central station, which is only 5 minutes from the terminals via lifts, escalators and moving walkways.

-Terminal 4: stops are located just outside the Arrivals level.
-A free shuttle service to the Central Bus Station and Terminal 5 is available at stop 7.
-Buses can be found in stands 12-17.
+Terminal 4: Bus stops are located just outside the Arrivals level.
+A free shuttle service to the central bus station and Terminal 5 is available at stop 7.
+Buses can be found at stands 12-17.

-Terminal 5: stops are between platforms 9-15, on the Arrivals level.
+Terminal 5: Stops are located between platforms 9-15, on the Arrivals level.

 Heathrow Express